Writing Style Guide

 affect/effect: One has an effect on something, but is affected by something.
 Affect is not synonymous with “impact” when used as a verb: The blossoms were affected by the early spring.

-African-American studies: Hyphenate African-American and other compound nationalities.
+African American studies: Do NOT hyphenate African American and other compound nationalities.

 afterward, not afterwards.